qojulia/QuantumCumulants.jl/docs/src/implementation.md

 \sum_{j=1}^n \sigma^{jj} = 1
 ```

 in order to eliminate the projector on the ground state.
 This reduces the amount of equations required for each [`NLevelSpace`](@ref) by 1.
-Note that, as mentioned before, the ground state is by default chosen to be the first (but this can be cahnged).
+Note that, as mentioned before, the ground state is by default chosen to be the first (but this can be changed).
 Hence, the default rewriting rule to eliminate the ground-state projector is

 ```math
 \sigma^{11} ~\Rightarrow~ 1 - \sum_{j=2}^n \sigma^{jj}.